Job outlooks for Early childhood educators and assistants

 • There are a small number of unemployed workers with recent experience in this occupation.

-• Approximately 200 people worked in this occupation in May 2016.
+• Approximately 520 people work in this occupation.

 • Early childhood educators and assistants mainly work in the following sectors: